extinctsion/neuralNetworkScratch/README.md

 - **Python**: Python 3.x.
 - **Ruby**: Ruby (v2.6 or above).
 - **Rust**: Requires the Rust toolchain (`cargo`).
+- **Julia**: Requires Julia to be downloaded from Microsoft Store or its official website.

 ### Running the Neural Networks
 For each language, navigate to the corresponding folder and follow the instructions in the `README.md` file present in each directory.